Looking back at the ‘Overview’

 - Eileen ma’am, we had a time zone difference in which it was sometimes difficult to match our work timings.
 Despite this, I am very much grateful to you as whenever I had a query regarding CiviCRM you always responded in quickly whether it was late in the night at your end or us hanging out on IRC for hours.
 So thank you for assisting me in understanding CiviCRM.

 - I would like to thanks, Joe Murray who encouraged me and pushed me ahead when I needed the most.
-Thank you, Sir for advising me on setup-ing my development environment and helping on other Civi issues.
+Thank you Sir, for advising me on setup-ing my development environment and helping on other Civi issues.

 - Thanks to Jason Rosenbaum from Action Network who helped me get an insight into an existing OSDI implementation at their organization.
 Well, Jason and I discussed the issues he raised on my Git Hub repository which helped this implementation work effectively and as per OSDI specification.
-So thanks to him for contributing his time in this project.
+So thanks to him for contributing his time to this project.

 - Josh Cohen, founder of OSDI for hosting weekly online OSDI Technology Committee meetings that helped me gain knowledge about OSDI significantly.

 - Edsel Roque Lopez, who works for JMA consulting, Joe Murray got us introduced to each other.
-We share same time zone and Edsel’s expertise on CiviCRM also helped me gain a lot of background working of this software.
+We share the same time zone and Edsel’s expertise on CiviCRM also helped me gain a lot of background working of this software.
 So Thanks to him as well for contributing his valuable time to this project.

 - Thanks to Timothy Anderegg for joining in the discussion of this project and for sharing your valuable thoughts on it.